-Figure 7.2.3-1 Different IAB link types
+Figure 7.3.1-1: Different IAB link types

-Editor’s Note: Depending on the topology/architectures considered in Section 6 and 9 respectively, the IAB node may have its functions for UL access and child BH respectively in the same location or different locations, and for a given BH link for an IAB node, it may be a parent BH or a child BH, depending on the topology/architecture.
+Note that depending on the topology/architectures considered in Section 6 and 9 respectively, the IAB-node may have its functions for UL access and child BH respectively in the same location or different locations, and for a given BH link for an IAB-node, it may be a parent BH or a child BH, depending on the topology/architecture.

-Downlink IAB node transmissions (i.e. transmissions on backhaul links from an IAB-node to child IAB-nodes served by the IAB-node and transmissions on access links from an IAB-node to UEs served by the IAB-node) should be scheduled by the IAB-node itself.
+Downlink IAB-node transmissions (i.e. transmissions on backhaul links from an IAB-node to child IAB-nodes served by the IAB-node and transmissions on access links from an IAB-node to UEs served by the IAB-node) should be scheduled by the IAB-node itself.
 Uplink IAB transmission (transmissions on a backhaul link from an IAB-node to its parent IAB-node or IAB-donor) should be scheduled by the parent IAB-node or IAB-donor.

 7.3.2 Multiplexing of access and backhaul links

 IAB supports TDM, FDM, and SDM between access and backhaul links at an IAB-node, subject to a half-duplex constraint.
-Mechanisms for efficient TDM/FDM/SDM multiplexing of access/backhaul traffic across multiple hops considering an IAB node half-duplex constraint should be studied.
+Mechanisms for efficient TDM/FDM/SDM multiplexing of access/backhaul traffic across multiple hops considering an IAB-node half-duplex constraint were studied.

-For TDM, the supported cases are given in Table 7.2.3-1.
+For TDM, the supported cases are given in Table 7.3.2-1.